"There is no way to be a perfect parent, but a million ways to be a good one."

 About Me...

-When I'm not guiding new parents AND seasoned parents as a Certified Postpartum Doula and Pediatric Sleep Coach, I'm giving back through my volunteer work with the Glamorous Moms Foundation and building a community through the Lemon Tree Community -- a supportive space for women solopreneuers, entrepreneurs and business professionals to grow and thrive.
+When I’m not hosting retreats or community circles, I give back through my volunteer work with the Glamorous Moms Foundation and by nurturing the Lemon Tree Community—a supportive space for women solopreneurs, entrepreneurs, and professionals to grow and thrive together.

 Contact